 Here are the suggested brands for totally gluten-free eggnog: ½ cup Captain Morgan’s Rum, ½ cup calvados (apple brandy), and 1 cup Queen Jennie (sorghum whiskey).
-It is this mix of liquors that give this eggnog recipe a unique and balanced taste.
+It is this mix of liquors that gives this eggnog recipe a unique and balanced taste.

 📋 How to Make Dairy-Free Eggnog

 Start by whisking the egg yolks, honey, maple syrup, and nutmeg and cinnamon until well combined and thickened slightly.
 The color will be darker than traditional eggnog because of the honey and the maple syrup.